VCGithubCode/VCGithubCode/README.md

 The world is a big place and the universe is significantly larger, maybe we should leave things better than we found them and not sweat the small stuff.

+There will always be someone that doesn't see your worth.
+Please don't let that someone be you.
+Be kind to yourself.
+You have come a long way.

 Sincerely,

 -Yours